mars-86/docker-cli/README.md

 ### Troubleshooting
 - The operation could not be started because a required feature is not installed.
     -> enable virtual machine platform (https://github.com/mars-86/docker-cli/tree/refactor/readme.md#prerequisites).
-- Daemon does not starts on init
+- Daemon does not starts on init or stops unexpectedly
     -> go to %USERPROFILE%\docker-cli\daemon\ and run dockerd.exe manually.

 ## License